Visiting a Korean fortune teller in Seoul is an interesting experience that enables you to delve a little deeper into the culture of South Korea.

 Since then, I left Seoul, moved to Greece, and became a full-time Freelance Travel Writer/Blogger.
 I make much more than I did as a Teacher in Seoul.

 Relationships and Love Life

 Ajosshi predicted that I would meet the love of my life in May or July.
-While I didn’t meet anyone during those months, I met a Greek Policeman in October while on vacation in Athens.
+While I didn’t meet anyone during those months, I did go on to have a long-term relationship with someone I met shortly thereafter.

 Travel and Health